General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 * For current safety alerts, please visit Foreign travel advice - GOV.UK or Travel.State.Gov

 The currency is the Belarussian ruble (BYR), which is equal to 100 kopeks.
-There are no coins in circulation (plastic cards and tokens are used for the metro and public telephones).
+As of 2016, coins have been introduced due to redonomination, the first in the country's history.
 Currency can be exchanged at banks and official bureaux de change in Minsk and the larger towns.
 US Dollars and Euros are preferred and some currencies may not be accepted.
 Exchange offices may reject old/damaged notes and it is advisable to keep all receipts for exchange transactions as these may be required on departure, or when re-converting your leftover rubles.
 Mastercard and Visa are accepted at the larger hotels and tourist restaurants, but other cards, like American Express and Discovery, may not be accepted at all.
 ATMs are widely accessible in major towns and banking hours are weekdays from 9am to 5pm.

 Exchange RateNot available.